 As for the quality of ingredients, it really is a toss-up between France and Ireland as to who produces the best meat and fish in Europe.

 Drink: A superb reason to visit France as the country is world-renowned for its wine and sparkling wine (aka Champagne).
 I cannot think of the last time I’ve had a bad glass of French red wine.

 Unlike most other countries French wines are named according to their region of origin rather than the grape variety.
 Burgundy, Bordeaux, Rhône, Champagne, Languedoc-Roussillon and Alsace are the prominent wine regions.

 French aperitifs (pre-food) and digestifs (after food) drinks are equally world-renowned such as cognac (brandy), pernod, pastis and crème de cassis.

 As I don’t drink beer I cannot vouch for the French varieties but I can recommend the cider from Normandy.

 The Arts in France: Where do I begin?
 In cinema, literature and art France has produced and attracted the world’s best.

 The Lumière Brothers are credited with pioneering the motion picture in 1895 so, in short, France invented cinema.
 The French film industry is second only to the US film industry in terms of popularity around the world.
+My 30 Movies about Europe post lists a number of films made in France.
 The world’s most prominent film festival takes place in Cannes.